 In some instances, parents could be separated from their children, because of the differing and rigid classifications of race.

 I think what bothers me the most about this system, is the plunder and paternalism of foreign European nations coming to Africa.
 This type of entitlement can still be sensed when visiting today.
 It’s very unfortunate to see African people oppressed by some of the Europeans who live there.
-Our cab driver told us a story about a white teenager no older than 17, who slapped him in the face and there was nothing he could do about it.
-To know that our cab driver felt so helpless when it came to being protected by the government and legal system was disheartening.
+Our cab driver, told us a story about a white teenager no older than 17, who slapped him in the face a few months prior and there was nothing he could do about it.
+My cab driver was a proud African man and to know that he felt so helpless when it came to being protected by the government and the legal system was disheartening.